 Rule 16.
 Transfer of delinquency case for preliminary inquiry.

-(a)(1) if a child, the child or the childís parent, guardian or custodian cannot be located or failed to appear after notice for the preliminary inquiry;
+(a)(1) if a minor, the child or the childís parent, guardian or custodian cannot be located or failed to appear after notice for the preliminary inquiry;

-(a)(2) if a child, the child or the childís parent, guardian or custodian indicate that they plan to deny the offense alleged in the referral or request an evidentiary hearing;
+(a)(2) if a minor, the child or the childís parent, guardian or custodian declines an offer for a nonjudicial adjustment;

-(a)(3) if a minor or the minorís custodian cannot be located or fails to appear after notice for the preliminary inquiry or indicates they plan to deny the offense alleged in the referral or requests an evidentiary hearing;
+(a)(3) if a minor or the minorís custodian cannot be located or fails to appear after notice for the preliminary inquiry or the minor declines an offer for a nonjudicial adjustment;

-(a)(4) there are circumstances in the case which require adjudication in the county of occurrence in the interest of justice; or
+(a)(4) there are circumstances in the case that require adjudication in the county of occurrence in the interest of justice; or

 (a)(5) there are multiple minors involved who live in different counties.